 Refusal to Submit to Breathalyzer in New Jersey

-Refusing to submit to an Alcotest after being arrested for a DWI or DUI results in penalties just as severe as those assessed for DWI or DUI.
+Refusing to submit to an Alcotest for a DWI or DUI results in penalties as severe as failing the test.
 N.J.S.A. § 39:4-50.2 provides additional information for New Jersey’s State Statute on refusing to take a breathalyzer test.
-The penalties for a refusal will result in a suspension of your license are in addition to any penalties you may receive from a DWI or DUI conviction:
+The penalties for a refusal will result in a suspension of your license.
+That is in addition to any penalties you may receive from a DWI or DUI conviction.

 10-Year “Lookback” Period

-New Jersey follows a 10-year “lookback” period, also known as a “washout” period, for determining whether a DWI or DUI conviction is a first, second, or third offense.
+New Jersey follows a 10-year “lookback” period.
+This is a “washout” period, for determining whether a DWI or DUI conviction is a first, second, or third offense.
 A DWI or DUI conviction will remain on your record for a period of ten years.

-In other words, if your first conviction occurred more than ten years ago and you were convicted of a subsequent DWI or DUI, you would only be sentenced as a first offender.
-On the other hand, if your first conviction was less than ten years from the date of the charge, you would be sentenced as a second offender, thus subject to the increased penalties and charges.
+For example, say your first conviction was over ten years ago, and you were convicted of a DWI or DUI.
+In this case, you would only be sentenced as a first offender.
+On the other hand, if your first conviction was less than ten years from the date of the charge, the county could sentence you as a second offender, which is subject to more severe penalties and charges.

 Failure to Pay DWI or DUI Charges Penalties

 In New Jersey, failure to pay DWI or DUI surcharges will result in two consequences.
 First, there will be an indefinite suspension of your driving privileges.
 Secondly, the Motor Vehicle Commission (“MVC”) will file an action in State Superior Court.
-The consequences of this lawsuit may include the State securing a lien against your property, garnishing your wages, or other similar remedies.
+The consequences of this lawsuit may include the State securing a lien against your property.
+They can also garnish your wages, or use similar remedies.

 Contact Our Gloucester County DUI Attorneys